-The development of the course is structured around four pillars: learning with the teacher (theory sessions, problems and tutorials), seminars, workshops, laboratory sessions and completion of a project meeting all stages from the planning stage to the ultimate realization of the project document.
+The development of the subject is structured around four axes: learning with the teacher (theory sessions, problems and face-to-face tutorials), the seminars-workshops, the laboratory sessions and the realisation of a project in all its stages, from the planning phase to the final realisation of the project document.

-Group learning with the teacher
+Learning with the teacher

-In the theory sessions will use the lecture model.
-In them the teacher will present the main contents of the course, using the media at your fingertips (presentations, transparencies, blackboard).
+In the theory sessions, the lecture model will be used.
+In these sessions, the lecturer will present the fundamental contents of the subject, using the audiovisual media available (presentations, transparencies, blackboard).